qwaneu/qwaneu.github.io/_drafts/development-feedback-loops.md

 (work going through the loop again because it is not good enough; cf. failure demand)

+# Outer loop - product loop

-# Middle loop - getting valuable work done
+# Middle loop - getting valuable work done loop

 Middle loop: "Simplicity--the art of maximizing the amount of work not done--is essential."
 (Agile Manifesto principle 10, although this applies to the other 2